Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 19.48.59 UTC
+- WIB: Rabu, 30 Oktober 2024 20.31.15 UTC
-- WITA: Rabu, 30 Oktober 2024 20.48.59 UTC
+- WITA: Rabu, 30 Oktober 2024 21.31.15 UTC
-- WIT: Rabu, 30 Oktober 2024 21.48.59 UTC
+- WIT: Rabu, 30 Oktober 2024 22.31.15 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: technology
+Kategori: success